There are a handful of ways to invest in real estate. Investors have the option to buy REITs, invest in rental properties, or consider house flipping.

 Over the past decade, real estate investing gradually blurred its exclusivity with the existence of crowdfunding investment platforms.
 These platforms have made investing in real estate more inclusive and available for a wider range of investors.

 For a reasonable starting fund, many crowdfunding investment platforms offer diversified real estate portfolios.
 In terms of this starting fund, Fundrise has one of the most attractive, but is it the best choice for you?

-This Fundrise review dives in deep into the ins and outs of the service.
-In here, you will find a brief history of the company, quick start guide, some of the notable pros and cons, and finally the answer to the question of who it is suitable for.
+This Fundrise review dives deep into the ins and outs of the service.
+In here, you will find a brief history of the company, a quick start guide, some of the notable pros and cons, and finally the answer to the question of who it is suitable for.
 Sit back and read on.

 What is Fundrise?

 According to its website, Fundrise is a finance company founded in 2012.
 Founders and brothers Ben and Dan Miller are the ones responsible for Fundrise’s upbringing.

 In the simplest of terms, Fundrise is an investment platform backed by real estate crowdfunding.
 They are a company that manages real estate investments for its clients.